APS Civic Education Initiative

 A special thanks goes to our 2022-23 participating high schools:

-Belton Highschool, University Academy, Olathe North Highschool, Shawnee Mission North Highschool, Lee’s Summit West Highschool
+Belton High School, University Academy, Olathe North High School, Shawnee Mission North High School, Lee’s Summit West High School, Guadalupe Center

 The College Level of our Student Initiative can be segmented into two opportunities: